FreifunkMD/wg-docker/README.md

 docker pull klausdieter371/wg-docker
 ```

 Babeld is built from the 1.9 branch such that it is compatible with the openwrt
 package feed.
 This allows source-specific routes being transported properly.

 # Building the Image
-The build can make use of an apt cache.

 ```
 docker build . \
 --tag wireguard:latest